Yoel Lerner: Personal life

-Career as teacher and translator
+Biography

 Lerner taught in many secondary educational institutions, and translated essays and books.
 His translations included The "Shabbes Goy": A Study in Halakhic Flexibility (Philadelphia: Jewish Publication Society, 1989).

-Early crimes

 In February 1973, Lerner was arrested in a case of arson involving a fire in a shop selling Christian missionary books.
 That August, he and JDL secretary Yosef Schneider were both sentenced to six months in prison for arson.
 Seven other JDL members received suspended sentences ranging from one to six months.

 In 1975, Lerner was arrested on suspicion of conspiring to harm United States Secretary of Defense Henry Kissinger.
 Newspaper reports said that Lerner "had expressed threats to assassinate Kissinger".

-Gal

 In 1978, Lerner was arraigned on charges of conspiracy and illegal possession of weapons.
 Israeli prosecutors accused him of being the founder of an underground ring of militants, and of recruiting young students to overthrow the government, establish a state based on religious law, and kill Arabs.
 Lerner called the group "Gal", a Hebrew acronym for "redemption of Israel".
 Members were issued membership cards, given code names, and assigned specific duties such as planning, organization, sabotage, and spying.
 Some received training in karate.
 Lerner served a three-year sentence.

-Temple Mount Bombings

 In 1982, Lerner formed a small youth organization whose aim was to destroy the Dome of the Rock.
 He allegedly organized a field trip to an army base in the south to steal explosives to be used in blowing up the Dome of the Rock.

 He was sentenced to five years in jail, but 2 ½ years of his sentence was suspended.

 His purpose was to make it possible to rebuild the Temple Mount site.

+In 1996, Lerner ran for the Israeli Knesset as a member of Yamin Yisrael, and was assigned the fifth slot on its electoral list.
+He was not elected as the party won no seats.